 Campers traveling by airplane can fly to Chicago Midway Airport (MDW).
-Parents are responsible for booking their camper’s flight, but CYJ Midwest will cover the bus cost to and from the airport.
+Parents are responsible for booking their camper’s flight.

-Opening Day: Flights should arrive at Chicago Midway Airport by 7:45 – 9 am.
+Opening Day: Flights should arrive at Chicago Midway Airport between 7:45 – 9 am.

 Closing Day: Flights should depart from Chicago Midway Airport between 2 – 4 pm.

 *Cincinnati and Pittsburgh families: CYJ will be in touch regarding chaperoned group flight options in the middle of February 2020.

 A CYJ Midwest staff member will meet all flights.
 If your child is flying with a chaperoned flight, the staff member will meet the group at baggage claim.
 If your child is flying as an unaccompanied minor, a CYJ Midwest staff member will meet them at the gate.
 CYJ Midwest will provide you with the staff member’s name and phone number via email 24 hours before camp begins.
 All CYJ staff at the airport will be wearing a CYJ t-shirt.

 - Buses will transport campers to and from the airport on arrival and departure day.

 - In case of emergency, make sure that your child has the following camp telephone number and instruct him/her to call camp, 715.258.2288.

 - Each camper should bring an additional $25 for their return trip home.
 All money will be held in the camp safe until closing day.

 - Please pack kosher prepared nut-free snack(s) for the long hours of traveling.
 Additional snacks will be provided on the bus rides to and from camp.